Site Builder

 - Connect your tools — See Integrations to link Figma, GitHub, and more.

-Tip: Cloning a competitor's site and then asking Korra to adapt it to your brand is one of the fastest ways to get started.
+Tip: Cloning a competitor's site and then asking Ploy's Agent to adapt it to your brand is one of the fastest ways to get started.